CampiottiAI/lazytime/README.md

 ## Terminal UI

-Run `pytimelog tui` for a split-pane terminal view (inspired by lazygit) that shows today's or this week's entries, highlights the running entry, and lets you start/stop without leaving the keyboard.
+Run `pytimelog tui` (or `./pytimelog tui` if built locally) for a split-pane terminal view (inspired by lazygit) that shows today's or this week's entries, highlights the running entry, and lets you start/stop without leaving the keyboard.

+**Available in both Go and Python implementations.** The Go version uses tcell for terminal rendering.

+### Keyboard Shortcuts

 - `↑/↓` or `k/j` scroll the day/week panes (see footer for active target)
 - `Tab` switches scroll focus between day and week panes